Dentistry @ University Pointe

 Badly Cracked Tooth: Gently rinse (don’t scrub) broken pieces of your tooth and your mouth with warm water.
 If your mouth is bleeding, carefully apply a piece of gauze for 10 minutes or so.
 It may take longer for the bleeding to stop.
 You can put a cold compress on the outside of your mouth near where your tooth is broken.

 Partially Dislodged Tooth: This is definitely a case where you want to get to the dentist as quickly as possible!
 You can use a cold compress on the outside of your mouth and/or take an over-the-counter pain medication.
-The most important thing to do in this case is to get to an emergency dentist quickly, so they can make sure your tooth stays in your mouth, where it belongs.
+The most important thing to do in this case is to visit an emergency dentist quickly, so they can ensure your tooth stays in your mouth, where it belongs.

 Dental Abscess: A dental abscess is a swollen area that may look like a pimple around the tooth root.
 Essentially, it’s a localized infection.
 This is a serious development that can damage tissue and nearby teeth.
 If you don’t get it treated, it can spread to other parts of your body.
 This is definitely a case where you want to see a dentist as soon as possible.
 To ease the pain until you can see a dentist, you may rinse out your mouth with a mild salt-water solution (consisting of ½ teaspoon of table salt in 8 ounces of water) a few times a day.